Nestor (mythology)

-In Greek mythology, Nestor of Gerenia (Νέστωρ Γερήνιος, Nestōr Gerēnios) was a legendary king of Pylos.
+In Greek mythology, Nestor of Gerenia (Νέστωρ Γερήνιος) was a legendary king of Pylos.
 He is a prominent secondary character in Homer's Iliad and Odyssey, where he appears as an elderly warrior who frequently offers advice to the other characters.

 The Mycenaean-era palace at Pylos is known as the Palace of Nestor, though there is no evidence that he was an actual person.

 Description

 In the account of Dares the Phrygian, Nestor was illustrated as "... large, broad and fair.
 His nose was long and hooked.
 He was a wise adviser."

 Family

 Nestor was the son of King Neleus of Pylos and Chloris, daughter of King Amphion of Orchomenus.
 Otherwise, Nestor's mother was called Polymede.

 His wife was either Eurydice or Anaxibia; their children included Peisistratus, Thrasymedes, Pisidice, Polycaste, Perseus, Stratichus, Aretus, Echephron, and Antilochus.
-In late accounts, Nestor had a daughter Epicaste who became the mother of Homer by Telemachus.
+In late accounts, Nestor’s daughter Polycaste became the mother of Epicaste by Telemachus.